 Welcome to Kanha National Park National Park – A Beautiful Abode of Wildlife

-In Madhya Pradesh's heart, Kanha National Park National Park is one of India’s most famous wildlife reserves.
+In Madhya Pradesh's heart, Kanha National Park is one of India’s most famous wildlife reserves.
 Across more than 940 square kilometers, this park is the best combination of green forests, open fields, beautiful rivers, and eye-soothing scenes making it look like a paradise for nature lovers and wildlife fans.
-Kanha National Park National Park is not just a safe sanctuary but a lively ecosystem where nature blooms in its purest form.
+Kanha National Park is not just a safe sanctuary but a lively ecosystem where nature blooms in its purest form.
 Whether you are an adventure seeker, a nature lover, a photographer, or simply someone looking for peace, Kanha National Park provides an unforgettable experience that will remain lies in your heart forever as beautiful memory.

-Kanha National Park National Park was established in the year 1955, has a special place in the forest conservation history of India.
+Kanha National Park was established in the year 1955, has a special place in the forest conservation history of India.
 It was among one of the first tiger reserves to be declared under Project Tiger in 1973, which shows India's effort towards protecting wild life.
 This jungle is famous all over the world as the inspiration place of Rudyard Kipling's famous book The Jungle Book.
 Today, it is a successful example of wildlife conservation and eco-tourism that attracts thousands of tourists every year.

 Kanha National Park's unique geography, which consists of many sal and bamboo forests, open fields, and beautiful rivers, is an ideal home for a wide variety of fauna.
 More than 300 species of birds, 40 species of mammals, and a wide variety of reptiles and insects are found here.